In June, 2014, 30 growers attended a spray coverage demonstration in a potato field in Alliston, Ontario. Our goal was to explore three questions:

 According to Graph 2, the higher volume did not improve coverage.
 In fact, the lower volume appears to have superior coverage, but it’s likely not significant.
 Remember, there are no error bars here because there’s no statistical analysis – it’s not a scientific study.
 It’s possible that at this stage of growth, our 150 L/ha was close to the threshold of diminishing return.

 Once again, note the absence of under-leaf coverage.
-Truly, the more I spray vegetable and row crops with conventional nozzles on a horizontal boom, the more I think under-leaf coverage can only be achieved by Bigfoot riding the Loch Ness Monster.
-Without directed sprays from drops (aka pendant nozzle arms) or some mechanical means of redistribution (e.g. air assist, air deflectors or even electrostatics) droplets will not reliably change direction.
+Truly, the more I spray vegetable and row crops with conventional nozzles on a horizontal boom, the more I think under-leaf coverage can only be achieved by Bigfoot riding the Loch Ness Monster while wielding Harry’s wand.
+Without directed sprays from drops (aka pendant nozzles, drop hoses, etc.) or some means of redistribution (e.g. air assist or even maybe electrostatics) droplets will not reliably change direction.

 Graph 3 shows a lot of spray impacting on the surface of the canopy, with moderate penetration to the upward-facing leaves in the inner canopy.
 The angled spray may have helped a little, but no more than the finer droplets from hollow cones.
-Personal experience in soybean, field tomato and ginseng has shown that the spray angle does not have much bearing on crop penetration in a broadleaf canopy.
-This isn’t a surprise, because the tips were originally intended for vertical targets, such as wheat heads.
+While others like it, my personal experience in soybean, field tomato and ginseng has shown that the spray angle does not have much bearing on crop penetration in a broadleaf canopy.
+Perhaps if the canopy is sparse… but not in dense canopies.
+This shouldn’t be a surprise because angled sprays are best suited to vertical targets, such as wheat heads.
 Graph 3 seems to bear this out.

 Now, since I ran this last demo, I’ve learned that I really didn’t use the twin fan nozzles optimally.
 In order to keep the outputs comparable, the rate controller operated the TADF’s at about 30 psi.
 That pressure is fine for something like glyphosate, but for contact products 60 psi to 120 psi is preferable to put the droplets in the medium range and keep them moving at the right angle.